yakirr/vima/README.md

 `pip install vima-spatial`

 or if you'd like to manipulate the source code you can clone this repository and add it to your `PYTHONPATH`.

-Please note that the package requires a working installation of `pytorch`.
+Note that the package requires a working installation of `pytorch`, and it may be beneficial to first install `pytorch`, verify it works properly, and then install `vima`.
+For data preprocessing the current version of the package also requires a working `R` environment with the [`harmony` package](https://github.com/immunogenomics/harmony) installed.

 ## demo
 Coming soon!